-If you’re planning to do fast for a day due to health concerns, you have the choice of the day of fasting at your discretion.
+If you’re planning to fast for a day due to health concerns, you have the choice of the day of fasting at your discretion.
 If you’re starting out new, remember to choose a day that is easy and less stressful for you.
 But at the same time, remember to keep busy so that your mind does not get diverted to food.
-Light activities such as reading, working on your computer or a stroll in the woods can be great.
-However, keep in mind to avoid heavy activities such as running or lifting heavy weights.
+Light activities such as reading, working on your computer, or a stroll in the woods can be great.
+However, keep in mind to avoid heavy activities such as running or lifting heavyweight.

 Drink Plenty of Water